 Any Aboriginal site that is not currently on the Register of Places and Objects will be required to be assessed and added to the Register before you can submit an application to the grants program.
 If you would like to submit an application for this program for an Aboriginal site that is not currently on the Register, please contact Victoria Johnson, Senior Projects Officer on (08) 6551 8197.

 Only incorporated Aboriginal not-for-profit organisations are eligible to apply.
 Individuals and government agencies (Local, State and Federal) are not eligible for grant funding through this program; however, joint submissions with other organisations may be made.
 If a joint application is made, the eligible Aboriginal organisation must be listed as the applicant, with the other organisation(s) listed in the application form.
 An organisation that is not confident that it can manage any resultant funding may wish to partner with an organisation that will manage the financial aspects of the project (an auspicing body).
 The auspicing body must agree to receive the funds and to administer the grant in accordance with the terms and conditions of the signed grant agreement.

-In the 2020/21 funding round, projects will likely be required to demonstrate the following outcomes:
+Projects are required to demonstrate the following outcomes:

 - Preservation and protection of an Aboriginal heritage site(s)

 - Public benefit and increased awareness of Aboriginal heritage

 - Opportunities and benefits for Aboriginal people and organisations.